Liz-cloud-zz/Woman-in-Computer-Science-Hackthon/README.md

 # Hackthon
-Hackthon for Women In Computer Science
+Hackthon for Women In Computer Science Society